atul219/Hotel_Reservation/README.md

 # 🏨 Hotel_Reservation - End-to-End Hotel Booking and Management System

-A comprehensive hotel reservation system that handles everything from user registration and room booking to payment processing and administrative management.
+A comprehensive hotel reservation system that predicts whether a customer will cancel their booking or not.
 This project demonstrates a full-stack implementation with scalable design and deployment support.

----

-## 🚀 Project Overview

-**Hotel_Reservation** is an end-to-end hotel management and reservation project designed to automate hotel booking operations.
-It allows users to search for rooms, make reservations, and complete payments online, while administrators can manage inventory, bookings, and analytics.
-The project follows a modular architecture integrating **web development**, **database management**, and **CI/CD automation**.

 ---

 ## 📁 Project Structure